LokeshAgnihotri74/Basic-of-git/README.md

 # Basic-of-git
-This is my first git file
+This is my first git file.
+author Lokesh Agnihotri.